steven-freed/freedactive/README.md

 }
 ```

-#### Using Children in a Component
+***Using Components in Components***
 Using a component in another component is simple, we can use Freedactives
-'cash' function to insert a component's markup into another components
+string 'cash' method to insert a component's markup into another components
 markup.
 First we must invoke our components constructor 'new MyButton()' to obtain
 our components public properties, next we call our 'getMarkup' method to
 insert our 'MyButton' component's html 'new MyButton().getMarkup()'.

-example:
 ```js
 function MyButton() {
     this.getMarkup = function() {